doomtrooper-lu/doomtrooper-lu.github.io/thewinternet.com/doomtrooper/rules/new_rules.md

 **COMBAT MODIFIERS**

 You may now play any number of duplicate combat-modifying cards that you already played during a combat.
 The effects are cumulative.
-For example, you MAY play two or more POWERFUL BLOW cards on a combatant, each providing an additional +2 to F. Everyone was doing this anyway, so were making it official.
+For example, you MAY play two or more POWERFUL BLOW cards on a combatant, each providing an additional +2 to F. Everyone was doing this anyway, so we're making it official.

 **HARMING YOUR OWN WARRIORS**